ucbds-infra/otter-grader/docs/otter_assign/usage.md

 otter assign hw00.ipynb dist
 ```

-If it was an R-formatted notebook, I would run
+If it was an Rmd file instead, I would run

 ```
-otter assign hw00.ipynb dist -l r
+otter assign hw00.Rmd dist
 ```

 This will create a new folder called `dist` with `autograder` and `student` as subdirectories, as described above.